Claude Fredericks: Personal life

 Fredericks took several trips abroad as an adult.
 He visited Europe in 1950–52 with James Merrill and Japan in 1966.
 He lived in Rome in 1983–84.

 Fredericks had a romantic relationship in the early 1950s with James Merrill and they remained lifelong friends.
 Merrill wrote about the relationship in his 1993 memoir A Different Person.

+At Bennington, Fredericks was rumored to have participated in a campus culture where students and professors intermingled, and occasionally conducted affairs.
+According to Lili Anolik's podcast Once Upon A Time ...
+At Bennington College, homosexuality was a topic of discussion in some of the classics courses Fredericks taught.
+One course catalog written presumably by Fredericks in 1982-84 read, "studies in some of the classical texts of homosexual love.
+Only incidental consideration will be given to merely neurotic or glandular manifestations, but the relationship of friendship to love and of agape to eros, will be one of the underlying concerns since it will be one of the underlying presumptions of the course that love between men is a unique experience and not merely a question of pronouns."

 Marc Harrington began living with Fredericks in 1995.
 The last 15,000 pages of The Journal of Claude Fredericks is a detailed depiction of their intimate life together.
 They married in 2010.
 Harrington is the director of the Claude Fredericks Foundation.

 Fredericks died at home in Pawlet, Vermont, on January 11, 2013.